-We have applied to list our common stock on the New York Stock Exchange under the symbol "CNDT."
+We intend to file an application to list our common stock on under the symbol " ."
 We anticipate that, as early as two trading days prior to the Record Date, trading of shares of our common stock will begin on a "when-issued" basis and will continue up to and including the Distribution Date, and we expect that "regular-way" trading of our common stock will begin the first trading day after the Distribution Date.